-- 7.1.
-The LDP was prepared in line with TAN 1 "Joint Housing Land Availability Studies".
-The document set out the need for local planning authorities to produce Joint Housing Land Availability Studies (JHLAs) on an annual basis and report the annual housing completions against the 5-year housing land supply requirement.
-Since 2015, the Council has failed to demonstrate that it can meet the housing target as set out in previous AMRs.
-The LDP Review Report (December 2017), paragraph 5.2, lists the continued lack of a 5-year housing land supply as a principal reason for reviewing the adopted LDP. - 7.2.
+The adopted LDP was prepared in line with TAN 1 "Joint Housing Land Availability Studies".
+The document set out the need for local planning authorities to produce Joint Housing Land Availability Studies (JHLAs) on an annual basis and report housing completions against the 5-year housing land supply requirement.
+Since 2015, the Council has failed to demonstrate that it can meet the housing target, as set out in previous AMRs.
+The LDP Review Report (December 2017), paragraph 5.2, lists the continued lack of a 5year housing land supply as a principal reason for reviewing the adopted LDP.

 WG TAN1 was cancelled in 2020; including the mandatory requirement to produce a JHLA and report the annual housing land supply figure in the AMR.
 The Council has however continued with producing a JHLA because of its value in monitoring annual completion rates and the spatial distribution of development.
-This information will be a crucial piece of evidence for informing the production of the replacement LDP. - 7.3.
+This information will be a crucial piece of evidence for informing the production of the replacement LDP.

 WG "Development Plan Manual.
 Edition 3" (March 2020) sets out the new approach to monitoring housing supply by placing significant weight on housing trajectories.
-Instead of calculating a 5-year housing land supply figure, housing trajectories focus on a comparison between the anticipated annual built rate as set out in the adopted LDP and the actual annual built rate. - 7.4.
-The DCC LDP 2006 2021 did not have a housing trajectory, including a refined Anticipated Annual Build Rate (AABR), which would constitute a point of reference for any future comparison.
-"For the avoidance of doubt those LPAs who adopted their LDP prior to the publication of the DPM (Edition 3) should use the AAR method as the primary indicator to measure housing delivery, and include the trajectory approach within AMRs going forward" (ref.
+Instead of calculating a 5-year housing land supply figure, housing trajectories focus on a comparison between the Anticipated Annual Built Rate (AABR) as set out in the adopted LDP and the actual annual built rate.

+The DCC LDP 2006 - 2021 did not contain a housing trajectory, including a refined AABR, which would constitute a point of reference for any future comparison.
+"For the avoidance of doubt those LPAs who adopted their LDP prior to the publication of the DPM (Edition 3) should use the AAR method as the primary indicator to measure housing delivery and include the trajectory approach within AMRs going forward" (ref.
 'Development Plans Manual Edition 3', paragraph 8.14).
 The Average Annual Rate (AAR) is 500 units per annum to be delivered in Denbighshire (ref DCC LDP, Phasing Table, p.130).

-- 7.5.
-Annual housing delivery has been considered in light of two plan periods since 2018: (1) the adopted LDP 2006 to 2021, and (2) the replacement LDP 2018 to 2033.
-Whilst not sufficiently progressed in order to be material to planning decisions, the replacement LDP Preferred Strategy proposes a significant lower of level of projected growth than that of the adopted LDP.
-This has resulted in a lower AAR for the replacement LDP, i.e. 218 units per annum.
-There is accordingly a great difference in the annual housing requirement between the adopted LDP (500 per annum) and the replacement LDP (218 per annum).
-The Council is of the view that the AAR for the replacement LDP presents a reasonable level growth, which is based on the WG "Population and Household Projections 2017". - 7.6.
-Table 3 lists the components that form the basis for housing land supply calculations, and Appendix 1 presents the detailed figures for Denbighshire in 2021/ 2022.

-7.7.
-Table 3: Components of housing supply
+Table 1 lists the components that form the basis for the new housing land supply calculations.
+Appendix 3 presents detailed information for Denbighshire in 2022/ 2023.

 Component Remarks Completions Figure includes any recorded completion in the monitoring report.
 This includes development on allocated sites and windfall sites, regardless of size and type.
 Since 2018, DCC also counts completions towards the housing requirement for the replacement LDP.
 Site allocations for residential development These are sites that are allocated in the adopted LDP 2006 to 2021 but do not benefit from a planning permission.
-The Housing Trajectory for DCC, see Appendix 1, sets out when the Council anticipates that they are delivered.
+The Housing Trajectory for DCC, see Appendix 3, sets out when the Council anticipates that they are delivered.
 Land Bank / Commitments These are sites for residential development which benefit from planning permission that has not been implemented yet.
-The Housing Trajectory for DCC, see Appendix 1, sets out when the Council anticipates that they are delivered.
+The Housing Trajectory for DCC, see Appendix 3, sets out when the Council anticipates that they are delivered.